Cooperation On Fair, Free, Equitable Employment (COFFEE) Project

 200,000

-The United States is the leading importer of coffee, accounting for over 18 percent of total coffee imports in the world, with Brazil and Colombia as the top suppliers.
+The United States is the leading importer of coffee, with Brazil and Colombia as the top suppliers.
 But before that coffee reaches our cups, tens of millions of workers globally select, pick, and process the beans.
 Many of those workers are children – toiling in the fields rather than learning in school.
 This project helps businesses establish systems to prevent, detect, and eliminate child labor and other forms of labor exploitation from their supply chains, and it is assembling a powerful coalition of coffee buyers to collectively incentivize suppliers into compliance.

 The Problem

 Most coffee harvesters are paid piece rates according to the amount of coffee harvested, contributing to sub-minimum wages, compulsory overtime, and child labor.
-Many coffee workers are indigenous men, women, and children with low levels of education who come from marginalized populations vulnerable to labor violations.
+Many coffee workers are indigenous men, women, and children who come from marginalized populations vulnerable to labor violations.
 There have been reports of several practices that may indicate forced labor in coffee production, such as widespread use of recruitment fees, document retention, indebtedness to company stores, restrictions on freedom of movement, child labor, and overtime and minimum wage violations.
-In some cases, even children and pregnant women are exposed to pesticides without personal protective equipment.
-Weak government enforcement of labor laws and an uncoordinated, fragmented, ineffective response of the private sector enable systemic labor violations to continue unabated in the coffee sector.
+In some cases, children and pregnant women are exposed to pesticides without personal protective equipment.
+Weak government enforcement of labor laws and an uncoordinated, fragmented, ineffective response from the private sector enable systemic labor violations to continue unabated in the coffee sector.

 Our Strategy

-The project facilitates sustained, sector-wide change in labor practices through an integrated strategy.
-The project centers on the creation of a global compliance system and toolkit to enable industry actors to implement robust and sustainable social compliance systems, along with guidance materials and trainings for key stakeholders in the global coffee sector to reduce child labor, forced labor, and unacceptable working conditions in business operations and supply chains.
+The project centers on the creation of trainings, guidance materials, and tools to enable industry actors to implement robust and sustainable social compliance systems,in the global coffee sector to reduce child labor, forced labor, and unacceptable working conditions in business operations and supply chains.
 The project is piloting a subset of these tools with private sector and industry association partners in three key coffee-producing countries (Brazil, Colombia, and Mexico).
-The pilots themselves will generate significant impact and provide opportunities for expansion and replication.
-Lessons learned from these pilots will be used to refine the project’s global compliance system and toolkit.
+The pilots themselves are generating significant impact and provide opportunities for expansion and replication.
+Lessons learned from these pilots are informing the project’s global compliance system and toolkit.

 Results

-• Aligned with the U.S. Department of Labor’s Comply Chain app, Verité developed a Socially Sustainable (S3T) toolkit consisting of 12 tools with inputs from a range of stakeholders to implement sustainable social compliance systems to mitigate labor rights violations.
-An expert committee and advisory council reviewed and validated the S3T, which helped the project determine the selection of tools to pilot in each country.
-Verité’s pilot projects also contribute to ongoing sectoral dialogues on critical issues facing the coffee sector:
+• Aligned with the U.S. Department of Labor’s Comply Chain app, Verité developed 31 tools, with inputs from a range of stakeholders to implement sustainable social compliance systems to mitigate labor rights violations.
+The tools have been disseminated to over 2,400 people in the coffee sector, and Verite has trained over 140 people on the use to the tool.
+The suite of tools has been published online, and can be found here: https://verite.org/coffee-project/ Verité’s pilot projects also contribute to ongoing sectoral dialogues on critical issues facing the coffee sector:

-• In Mexico, Verité is building the capacity of coffee producers, agronomists, field technicians, certifiers and monitors to identify and address labor issues in the coffee sector through a series of trainings that focus on increasing understanding of international standards and Mexican law; aiding in the identification of forced labor, child labor, and other labor abuses in the Mexican coffee sector; and identifying and remediating root causes of labor exploitation.
-The series of trainings also include how to use the set of tools developed through the COFFEE Project to improve labor conditions in the coffee sector.
+• In Mexico, Verité built the capacity of coffee producers, agronomists, field technicians, certifiers and monitors to identify and address labor issues in the coffee sector through trainings that focus on increasing understanding of international standards and Mexican law; aiding in the identification of forced labor, child labor, and other labor abuses in the Mexican coffee sector; and identifying and remediating root causes of labor exploitation.

-• In Colombia, Verité is piloting innovative payment models to improve working conditions for coffee harvesters, including vulnerable women and Venezuelan migrants.
+• In Colombia, Verité piloted innovative payment models to improve working conditions for coffee harvesters, including vulnerable women and Venezuelan migrants.

 Grantee: